 Why so much time spent with you as a parent?

-Most kids/teens have been exhausted from the hamster wheel of school and will have needed the break, but six months is a long time.
+Most kids/teens have been exhausted from the hamster wheel of school and will have needed the break over Christmas, but if this lockdown drags on it will be a long time off.

 I have been pondering this and I think the answer is three-fold: